tenstorrent/aplic/README.md

 - The base address of the domain's control region
 - The size of the domain's control region
 - The privilege level of the domain
-- The hart indices which belong to the domain
+- The indices of the harts included in the domain
+- Parameters which indicate implementation details such as:
+  - The number of implemented bits for the `iprio` and `eiid` fields of target CSRs
+  - The supported delivery modes
+  - The supported endianness modes

 Each domain must be given a unique name.
 Non-root domains identify their parent by name.
 The root domain, having no parent, must use a value of `std::nullopt`.